Program structure

 Block 1: Leadership

 Exploration of leadership: what forms it can take, what authentic leadership means, and which values shape your personal view on leading.
-In this module, you build toward a clear understanding of leadership in a broad sense and leadership grounded in your own purpose.
-The sessions cover forward-looking leadership, conveying your narrative and the key characteristics of authentic leadership.
+In this module, you build towards a clear understanding of leadership in a broad sense and leadership grounded in your own purpose.